rust-lang/rfcs/text/1444-union.md

 The active field of a union constant is set once during its creation and cannot be changed later since constant evaluation is pure.
-All constant evaluation happens during compilation, so the active fields for a certain constant union value is always known.
+All constant evaluation happens during compilation, so the active field for a certain constant union value is always known statically.

 One notable restriction of unions during constant evaluation is that only this known active field can be accessed.
 Reinterpreting union's memory as a value of